nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L8 - Spring Data JPA Delete Methods.md

 In this lesson from Learn Spring Data, we’ll explore how we can remove entries from the database using Spring Data JPA.

-The relevant module you need to import when you're starting with this lesson is: [delete-methods-start](https://github.com/Baeldung/learn-spring-data/tree/module2/delete-methods-start)
+The relevant module for this lesson is: [delete-methods-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/delete-methods-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [delete-methods-end](https://github.com/Baeldung/learn-spring-data/tree/module2/delete-methods-end)

 ## Delete Entities